zee-ham-su/alx-polly/README.md

     -   Explore the page routes in the `app/(dashboard)/` directory.
 How is data displayed and managed?
     -   Look for hidden or undocumented features.
 Are there any pages not linked in the main UI?

-2.  **Test the Application**:
-    -   Create at least two different user accounts.
-    -   Perform actions as one user (e.g., create a poll) and see if you can access or manipulate that data as the second user.
-    -   Try to access URLs directly, even if they aren't linked.
-What happens?

-3.  **Use Your AI Assistant**:
+2.  **Use Your AI Assistant**:
     -   This is an open-book test.
-You are encouraged to use AI developer tools to help you.
+You are encouraged to use AI tools to help you.
     -   Ask your AI assistant to review snippets of code for security issues.
     -   Describe a feature's behavior to your AI and ask it to identify potential attack vectors.
     -   When you find a vulnerability, ask your AI for the best way to patch it.